 4. Don’t use gas-powered tools and engines indoors.
 If this is unavoidable, open all the windows and doors and ensure the room is well ventilated.

 5. Install CO detectors in boats and recreational vehicles

 6. Don’t use fuel-burning heaters or lanterns in a camper, tent, or other enclosure.

 7. Don’t let children or adults swim near the exhaust from a boat engine, and don’t stand directly over the boat’s exhaust pipe while on deck.

 If you suspect CO poisoning, please seek medical assistance right away.

 Know the symptoms of CO poisoning

-Because CO is odorless, colorless, and otherwise undetectable to the human senses, people may not know that they are being exposed.
-The initial symptoms of low to moderate CO poisoning are similar to the flu (but without the fever).
+PEOPLE MAY NOT KNOW THAT THEY ARE BEING EXPOSED because CO is odorless, colorless, and otherwise undetectable to the human senses.
+The initial low to moderate CO poisoning symptoms are similar to the flu (but without the fever).
 They include: